MonseiurY/django-notes-app/README.md

-# Setting up Jenkins and CI/CD Pipeline for Django Notes App
+# Setting up Declarative Jenkins and CI/CD Pipeline for Django Notes App

 This documentation provides step-by-step instructions on how to set up Jenkins, Docker, and a CI/CD pipeline to build, push, and deploy the Django Notes App using GitHub webhooks.